1796 French legislative election in Saint-Domingue: Primaries

 According to the law, primary elections should've begun on 21 March in each canton of the colony to select electors for the electoral assembly in their department, a justice of the peace, and a president or municipal officers for their municipality, followed by the convening of said electoral assemblies on 9 April.
-Due to the lack of information, it's uncertain whether the elections were conducted in accordance with the Consisution of Year III, but if they had, then only men over 21 who were listed on the civic register in their canton and who either paid a direct or personal property tax or had served for the republic would have been considered citizens, and therefore eligible to vote in the primary elections.
-Each primary assembly was to select electors based on the number of eligible voters in their canton, one elector for 200-300 voters, two for 300-500, three for 500-700, so on.
+Due to the lack of information, it's uncertain whether the elections were conducted in accordance with the Constitution of Year III, but if they had, then only men over 21 who were listed on the civic register in their canton and who either paid a direct or personal property tax or had served for the republic would have been considered citizens, and therefore eligible to vote in the primary elections.
+Each primary assembly was to select electors based on the number of eligible voters in their canton, one elector for 200-300 voters, two for 300–500, three for 500–700, so on.
 These electors, in turn, had to be men at least 25 meeting a property or income qualification, which varied depending on the size of their canton.

 Of the 97 primary assemblies, 29 convened between 18 August and 1 September, comprising around 24,200 eligible voters.
 The restrictions imposed by the new constitution effectively barred most former slaves from voting.
 These assemblies selected 118 electors in total, each chosen by an absolute majority.